-"Mouthiness is when a dog puts their mouth on their people's arms, legs, clothes or hands and makes loose chewing motions but doesn't fully bite down, although it can still be painful or cause bruising," Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian, explains.
+"Mouthiness is when a dog puts their mouth on their people's arms, legs, clothes or hands and makes loose chewing motions but doesn't fully bite down, although it can still be painful or cause bruising," Dr. Aliya McCullough, Fetch's on-staff veterinarian, explains.

 It's understandable to want to curb your pup's mouthy ways — especially while they're young and haven’t formed habits.
 So here's what could be behind your dog's biting and how to train them to stop.

 Puppies often get mouthy as a reaction to teething (usually until around 6 months old) and when experiencing strong emotions, like excitement or frustration — it’s up to you to teach your pet how to express themselves in other ways.